 Earning the nickname the High Priest of Country Music, Twitty scored hits with sentimental country songs like “Hello Darlin’” and “Linda On My Mind.”
 He would have a total of 55 number-one hits over a nearly forty-year career.

 Twitty had great success singing duets with Loretta Lynn throughout the 1970s, racking up a number of Country Music Awards.
 He was inducted into the Country Music Hall of Fame posthumously in 1999.

 Johnny Cash performed a concert at San Quentin State Prison.
 Merle Haggard did time there.
 That concert inspired Haggard to turn to music to turn his life around.

-When he was released from prison, he and his band, the Strangers, would embark on a commercially successful career in the late ‘60s into the ‘70s.
-One of their biggest singles “Okie From Muskogee” represented Middle America’s conservative values during the Vietnam War.
+When he was released from prison, he and his band, the Strangers, embarked on a commercially successful career in the late ‘60s into the ‘70s.
+One of their biggest singles, “Okie From Muskogee,” represented Middle America’s conservative values during the Vietnam War.